JuliaImages/Images.jl/doc/core.md

     out
 end
 ```
+There are other ways to achieve a similar effect; if you examine the actual
+implementation of `imfilter`, you'll see that the kernel is reshaped to be
+commensurate with the data array.

-This works no matter which dimension is used to store color, a feat that would
+These solutions work no matter which dimension is used to store color, a feat that would
 be essentially impossible to achieve robustly in a generic algorithm if we
 didn't exploit metadata.
 Note also that if the user supplies an `Array`, s/he
 will get an `Array` back, and if using an `Image` will get an `Image` back with
 properties inherited from `img`.

-Naturally, you can find other examples throughout the source code of `Images`.
+Naturally, you can find other examples of generic implementations throughout the source code of `Images`.